 This time the suffering was because I expected a loving, supportive, special trip, and to be all alone without the other two wives around so that finally Bill might bestow on me some special warmth.

 But even when I was alone in bed with him, he didn’t show any love toward me, let alone some sympathy for my father having just died!
-Instead, he hadn’t given me any attention during the whole twenty-four-hour trip, and now he simply rolled over, turned his back on me, and refused even my attempts to make love.
+Instead, he hadn’t given me any attention during the whole twenty-four-hour trip; now he simply rolled over, turned his back on me, and refused my attempts to make love.

 Was this hot-blooded sex-fiend punishing me for asking to go on a trip with him, though this night would have been another wife’s turn– and his taking me on this trip was causing his other two wives further grief and jealousy…which meant more trouble for him when he got home?
-But that never mattered when he took his other two wives on trips — even when it was my turn to spend the night with him!
+That never mattered when he took his other two wives on trips when it was my turn to spend the night with him!

-But, to repeat what I wrote in the previous blog, maybe Bill was afraid Bruce would be jealous.
-There were no curtains on the bedroom windows!
-But either way you “peek,” I was screwed — screwed over big-time by two-timing-gay-Plyg Billy!
+To repeat what I wrote in the previous blog, maybe Bill was afraid Bruce would be jealous: There were no curtains on the bedroom windows!
+Either way you “peek,” I was screwed — screwed over big-time by two-timing-gay-Plyg Billy!

-Well, I’ll leave you in the dark no more.
-I truly believe this hot-blooded “Billy” had gone off and gotten it on with Bruce–and maybe with some other “Willy” too.
-And had thus created special bonding with Bruce, plus had gotten his sexual juices and energies expunged.
-And was also being careful not to cause jealousy in Bruce which could ruin his and Bruce’s special just-built or just-renewed connection if Bruce should come checking on Billy and catch him on top of me.
+Well, I’ll leave you in the dark no more: I believe this hot-blooded “Billy” had gone off and gotten it on with Brucey– maybe some other “Willy” too.
+So he’d created special bonding with Brucey, plus got his sexual juices expunged.
+Was also being careful not to cause jealousy in Bruce.
+This would ruin his and Bruce’s special just-built or just-renewed connection … if Brucey should come checking on Billy and catch his willy in me.

-I say this based on a trip I managed to go on with Bill to Guadalajara, Mexico in around early 1966, about a year later.
-I was still nineteen then.
+I say this based on a trip I managed to go on with Bill to Guadalajara, Mexico in 1964, about a year earlier.
+I was barely eighteen then.
 There I witnessed, in a roundabout way, Billy and his buddy Stephen do this very thing I described above.
 It took place at Mariachi Square, famous the world over among homosexuals–at least back then–as a gathering place.

 Part 19-W, Esther LeBaron McDonald de Spencer —